In this post, I will focus on the investment banking career path and how an aspirant can build a successful career.

 An aspirant can join as a financial analyst in this profile and then can take off in various streams within investment banking.

 4. Sales and Trading

-The team, on behalf of the clients, is responsible for undertaking transactions in equities, currencies, bonds, etc. with other institutional investors and traders.
+On behalf of the clients, the team is responsible for undertaking transactions in equities, currencies, bonds, etc., with other institutional investors and traders.